rodages/Project-2-Whats-My-Footprint/README.md

     } else if(stages.includes(stage)){ return <DisCenterFactoryStoreUnspecifiedResults market={market} stage={stage} />
     }
 ```
-Renders Farm or Other stages depending on selected stage.
+Renders Farm or Other stages depending on the selected stage.
 Both components will make requests to `https://api.carboncloud.com/v0/search?q=&market=${market}&gate=${stage}`.
-However returned data will differ and will be listed in next two snippets.
+However, returned data will differ and will be listed in the next two sections.

 #### <a name='farm-results'>Farm Search Results</a>
 ```